ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 The simulations can be run in parallel, speeding computation, and the source code is free to be modified under an open-source MIT license.
-We demonstrate the software with a simple example, discuss how `ss3sim` complements other simulation software, and outline specific research questions that `ss3sim` could address.
+`ss3sim` is designed to explore differences in structure between the underlying truth and assumptions of an estimation model, or between multiple estimation models.
 For example, `ss3sim` can be easily used to answer questions about time-varying model misspecification, retrospective patterns, and the relative importance of various kinds of fisheries data.
+Here we demonstrate the software with a simple example, discuss how `ss3sim` complements other simulation software, and outline specific research questions that `ss3sim` could address.

 \clearpage